-- 4. Negotiable Certificates of Deposit ("Negotiable CDs"): Negotiable certificates of deposit denominated in U.S. dollars, issued by a bank that is organized and operating within the United States, that matures within three years from the date of trade settlement, and that, at the time of purchase, has either a) long term ratings of at least AA- or the equivalent by at least two NRSROs and not less than A- by any, or b) short term ratings of at least A-1 or the equivalent by two NRSROs and not less than that by any.
+- 4. Negotiable Certificates of Deposit ("Negotiable CDs"): Negotiable certificates of deposit denominated in U.S. dollars, issued by a bank that is organized and operating within the United States, that matures within three years from the date of trade settlement, and that, at the time of purchase, has either a) long term ratings of at least AA- or the equivalent by at least two NRSROs, or b) short term ratings of at least A-1 or the equivalent by two NRSROs.
 Investments in negotiable certificates of deposit may not exceed 30% of the Portfolio and no more than 5% may be invested with a single issuer. - 5.
 Corporate Bonds: Corporate debt issued by any bank or corporation organized and operating within the United States.
 The City hereby further authorizes investments in securities issued by a corporation or bank that is organized and operating within Canada or Australia, not to exceed 5% per country.
 The aggregate exposure to corporate bonds may not exceed 35% of the Portfolio and no more than 5% may be invested with a single corporation.
-The debt authorized herein must be dollar-denominated and rated at least AA- or the equivalent at the time of purchase by at least two NRSROs and not less than A- by any.
+The debt authorized herein must be dollar-denominated and rated at least AA- or the equivalent at the time of purchase by at least two NRSROs.
 Maximum maturities of such securities shall not exceed three years from the date of trade settlement. - 6.
 Municipal Bonds: General obligations and revenue obligations of state or local governments.
-Such obligations of Colorado (or any political subdivision, institution, department, agency, instrumentality, or authority of the state) shall be rated at least A- or the equivalent at the time of purchase by at least two NRSROs and not less than that by any.
-Such obligations of any other governmental entity shall be rated at least AA- or the equivalent at the time of purchase by at least two NRSROs and not less than A- or the equivalent at the time of purchase by at least two NRSROs and not less than A- by any.
+Such obligations of Colorado (or any political subdivision, institution, department, agency, instrumentality, or authority of the state) shall be rated at least A-or the equivalent at the time of purchase by at least two NRSROs.
+Such obligations of any other governmental entity shall be rated at least AA- or the equivalent at the time of purchase by at least two NRSROs.

-In addition, certificates of participation or other security evidencing rights in payments to be made by a school district under a lease, lease-purchase agreement, or similar agreement if the security carries at least two ratings by NRSROs and each rating is at least A- or the equivalent at the time of purchase and is not rated less than that by any.
+In addition, certificates of participation or other security evidencing rights in payments to be made by a school district under a lease, lease-purchase agreement, or similar agreement if the security carries at least two ratings by NRSROs and each rating is at least A- or the equivalent at the time of purchase.

-For short term or variable rate instruments ("Short Term Municipal Bonds"), the securities must be rated at least A-1, MIG1, or the equivalent, by a NRSRO at the time of purchase and may not be rated less than that by any.
+For short term or variable rate instruments ("Short Term Municipal Bonds"), the securities must be rated at least A-1, MIG1, or the equivalent, by a NRSRO at the time of purchase.